-The results of the SRN simulations indicate that a domain-general sequential learner can learn aspects of syntactic structure via multiple-cue integration, as predicted by the evolutionary simulations.
+The results of the SRN simulations suggest that a domain-general sequential learner can learn aspects of syntactic structure via multiple-cue integration.
 Despite intuitions to the contrary, a combinatorial explosion does not occur.
 Rather, the right cues are recruited to facilitate acquisition because the language has evolved to be learnable by way of those very cues.
 For example, phonological cues promote better learning and better generalization to new words.
 To be able to take advantage of these cues, children become attuned to the relevant cues in their native language during the first years of life, as we shall see next.